 - The NIH IRB Executive Chair will evaluate IRB Chairs annually.

-- NIH IRB members, including Chairs, will complete an annual self-evaluation and evaluation of the IRB review process.
+- NIH IRB members, including Chairs, will complete an annual self-evaluation and evaluation of the IRB review process, the results of which will be shared with IRB members.

 - No NIH IRB member may participate in a review of, or vote upon, an action in which the member has a conflicting interest, except to provide information requested by the IRB.
 (45 CFR 46.107 and as applicable 21 CFR 56.107)